minolta001/MaxEntIRL_assignment/README.md

 ## Answer the following questions:

-<strong>You will need to type up your responses to the following parts of the homework (preferably typeset in LaTeX) and submit your responses and code via Canvas.
+<strong>You will need to type up your responses to the following parts of the homework (preferably typeset in LaTeX) and submit your responses and code via Gradescope.
 You are encouraged to talk about the homework with other students and share resources, but please do not share or copy code. </strong>

 1. Use a principled or well-justified method to choose a static step size / learning rate for gradient descent (i.e. a scalar value to multiply the gradient by, in order to decide on the magnitude of the weight update at each epoch).
 Describe how you chose an appropriate learning rate.